 Fridays are the heart of the formation and training program at The Road.
 The Friday sessions are a combination of spiritual practice and discernment, community building, and training in skills for servant leadership and spiritual activism.
 Fridays are also a time for a lively communal meal and great conversation.

-Two Fridays a month we concentrate on practices of theological and spiritual reflection and two Fridays a month on acquiring skills in areas such as conflict transformation, community organizing, and deep listening.
-Of course we occasionally veer from the schedule for special events, celebrations, retreats or pilgrimages.
+Our Fridays are spent concentrating on practices of theological and spiritual reflection.
+In addition we engage in workshops and training that provide the skills and knowledge necessary for our service work and service to others beyond the Road.
+Workshops and training include, but are not limited to: Dismantling Racism, Prayer Practices, Social Justice: Policy and Practice, Mental Health First Aid, Community Advocacy, Pastoral Arts and Human Trafficking.
+We also participate in special events, celebrations, retreats or pilgrimages.
 In addition, Friday sessions provide support for vocational discernment.
 How do we discern and engage the healing, creative, and prophetic work that God is calling each of us to do?

 Equipped to love and serve